danbradham/ends/README.rst

 ends
 ====
 Experimental DAG.
-This is a first pass at a prototype using Python 3 type annotations and function signatures to make DAG node definition seem like magic.
+This is a first pass at a prototype using Python 3 type annotations and function signatures to make DAG node definition magical.

 Simply register a function...